tensorgi/TPA/README.md

 1. **Using the Provided Bash Script**

-   Execute the pretraining script which handles the training process.
+   Execute the pretraining script, which handles the training process.

    ```bash
    bash pretrain.sh